OWASP AI Vulnerability Scoring System (AIVSS)

 This fills a critical measurement gap: CVSS 4.0 treats a vulnerability as a static property of code, but AI vulnerabilities are contextually dependent on how the AI system is deployed, what capabilities it has, and how autonomously it operates.

-Agentic Amplification Factors
+Agentic Risk Amplification Factors

 | Factor | Description |